 Contact Us

-The Office of the Helsinki-Uusimaa Regional Council is led by Deputy Regional Mayor Juha Eskelinen.
-Our Management Team also includes the Directors of Regional Development, Regional Land Use Planning, Communication and Administration.
+The Office of the Helsinki-Uusimaa Regional Council is led by Regional Mayor Tuija Telén.
+Regional Development, Regional Land Use Planning, Helsinki EU Office, Communications and Administration are also represented in our Management Team.

 Read more